C0deve/HerrGeneral/src/HerrGeneral.WriteSide.DDD/README.md

     - IChangeHandler<TAggregate, in TCommand>
     - IChangeMultiHandler<out TAggregate, in TCommand>
   - **Domain event handlers** for processing domain events
-    - IDomainEventHandler<in TEvent>
+    - IDomainEventHandler<in TEvent> for processing events and returning changed aggregates.
-    - IVoidDomainEventHandler<in TEvent>
+    - IVoidDomainEventHandler<in TEvent> for processing events without returning anything.
+    - ICrossAggregateChangeHandler<in TEvent, TAggregate> for processing events and returning the changes to make.
+  No need to inject repository
   - **Command with automatic handler** for processing commands with no explicit handler (see Convention-Based Dynamic Command Handling)
     - INoHandlerCreate<TAggregate>